B-Mohammed2/Assignment3/README.md

 - Student Attendance Register: Maintain and manage daily attendance records for students.
 View Student Attendance: Quickly search and view the daily attendance records of students.

+## Target audience for web application
+I originally created this project for school addministration works to deal with student ditals and mark their daily attendance.
+However,the users of this type of webpage are mostlly working for administration for companies or schools or even some businesses as they can addd data and update or remove it very easley.

 ## User Stories